pkufzh/CFD_1D_Sod_Shock_Tube/README.md

 ***Note:***

-- The above MATLAB programs were tested and passed on *MATLAB R2021b*, Windows 64-bit system.
+- The above *MATLAB* codes were tested and passed on *MATLAB R2021b*, Windows 64-bit system.
 - For the vector images saved in the ***Paper.pdf*** are large, loading may be slow.
 Thanks for your patient waiting!!!

 ## Reference